jaogoy/starrocks/contrib/starrocks-python-client/docs/design/inspect.md

 - **`SHOW CREATE TABLE <table>`**: This command provides the full DDL for a table, which contains all the StarRocks-specific clauses.
 - **`SHOW FULL COLUMNS FROM <table>`**: This is used to retrieve column-level details, including comments.

+### Parsing DDL into Structured Objects

+A key feature of the introspection process is that it does not treat all DDL clauses as opaque strings.
+For complex attributes like `PARTITION BY` and `DISTRIBUTED BY`, the dialect parses the string output from `SHOW CREATE TABLE` into structured Python objects:

+- **`ReflectionPartitionInfo`**: Represents the partitioning strategy.
+- **`ReflectionDistributionInfo`**: Represents the distribution (including bucket number) strategy.

+These objects hold the parsed details of the clause.
+They also implement `__str__` and `__repr__` methods, which are crucial for the comparison and rendering stages.
+These methods can normalize the representation of the clause, ensuring that semantically identical but textually different clauses can be compared accurately.

+> sqlacodegen will render these options by using `{one_property!r}` to get the value.

 ## Current Limitations and Future Improvements

 The primary limitation of the current approach is the reliance on string matching and regular expressions to parse the output of `SHOW CREATE TABLE`.